DerNeueTNT/Q-Character-Generator/README.md

 - Required: `python 3.10+`
 - Run via: `python main.py`
 - Run `!test 1000` while running the script before submitting a pull request to ensure your code functions as intended
-  - This command will output into the console and provide more detail on errors in the `dev_log.md` file
+  - This command will output into the console and provide more detail on errors in the `dev_log.log` file
 - Do not leave hateful comments in the code
 - This code was written by me after 2 weeks of learning python, when I started this project I didn't even know about OOP, so please excuse and misusage of terminology and strange code implementations